signature-opensource/CK-MQTT/CK.MQTT.Client.Abstractions/Types/README.md

-This folder contain the different values (eg: PacketType, QoS) that can be present in a MQTT packet.
+# About
+This folder contain various Types definitions that are used to represent the MQTT Packets values exposed by the API.